 Eight Ways Funders Can Engage in Rural Philanthropy

 The vast majority (93%) of US grantmaking is focused on urban communities.
 Rural America seems all but forgotten, yet rural areas are the places that make urban life possible.
 They provide the energy to power urban buildings, food for millions of urban residents, forestlands to combat urban carbon emissions, places where city dwellers go to “get away,” and much more.
-In addition, Rural America is home to significant political capital and influence that can add considerable muscle to national policy and advocacy efforts.
+In addition, Rural America is home to significant political capital and influence that can add considerable muscle to national policy and advocacy efforts, and funders need to engage in Rural Philanthropy.

 Rural places also can be ideal testing and proving grounds for the citizen-led systems changes that so many funders want to see.
 In our recent rural work, we’ve seen small communities develop their own systems for welcoming immigrant communities, improving nutrition and food access, addressing mental health, and more.